inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :end-at: LayeredEthernetInterface
    :language: ini

 We also want to record a PCAP trace, so we can examine the traffic in Wireshark.
-We enable PCAP recording, and set the PCAP recorder to dump Ethernet PHY frames, because preemption is visible in the PHY header:
+We enable PCAP recording and set the PCAP recorder to dump Ethernet PHY frames because preemption is visible in the PHY header:

 .. literalinclude:: ../omnetpp.ini
    :start-at: recordPcap